Physics-50/Module-3/docs/weak3.md

 --------------

-This week we will continue our investigation of the wavelength the light from the laser pointer you were shipped.
+This week we will continue our investigation of the wavelength the light from the laser pointer you have been working wit.

 ## Experimental Iteration